k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 ### Retention Period

-This is the retention period set on the extracted LUIs.
-When this period ends, the LUIs are **automatically deleted** from Fabric and are no longer available.
+The retention period set on the extracted entities and/or Reference tables.
+When this period ends, the task's entities and/or Reference tables are **automatically deleted** from Fabric and are no longer available.

-Note that when the Retention Period is set to zero, no retention period is set on the extracted LUIs.

-**A retention period must be set on a Data Versioning extract task**, i.e. the retention period must be set to a value greater than zero when the Data Versioning is checked.

-**The retention period is optional on a regular extract task.**
+#### Retention Period Values

+- **Do not Delete** - do not delete from Fabric.

+- **Do not Retain** - avoid saving the task's entities and/or Reference tables in Fabric (instead of saving and deleting).
+This option can be used, for example, to run an Extract task on a large subset of entities in order to populate the TDM parameter’s tables on each entity without saving the entities into Fabric.

+- Set unit of measure (Minutes, Hours, Days ...) and value.
+For example, save the data in Fabric for 2 days.
+After 2 days the data is automatically deleted from Fabric.

-The start date of the retention period is the task's execution time.
-The **retention period** can be set in **minutes**, **hours**, **days**, **weeks**, or **years**, depends on the maximum retention period set in the TDM DB.
+  Note that the **retention period** can be set in **minutes**, **hours**, **days**, **weeks**, or **years**, depends on the maximum retention period set in the TDM DB.
 Both parameters - default retention period and maximum retention period - are set in the [TDM DB](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md).

-**Example:**

-The **defaultPeriod** parameter is set to **5 days** and the **maxRetentionPeriod** parameter is set to **90 days**.

-The Retention Period window displays the following options:
+#### Default Retention Period

-- When Data Versioning is checked, the period is set by default to five days.
+- Data versioning is cleared - Do not Delete.
-- When Data Versioning is cleared, the period is set by default to zero, i.e. no retention period is set for the extracted data.
+- Data versioning is checked - 5 days.
+A retention period must be set on a Data Versioning Extract task, i.e. the retention period must be set to a value greater than zero when the Data Versioning is checked.
-- As a result of the above, the retention period can be set in the task to a maximum period of 90 days or 12 weeks.
-The Years option is not available since the maximum retention period is 90 days.

 ### Additional Execution Parameters